Open, Reliable, and Collective: A Community-Driven Framework for Tool-Using AI Agents: Experiments

-\paragraph{Toolboxes.} We compare two toolboxes: \textbf{(i) OctoTools-T} A toolbox from the OctoTools testbed design, including a generalist solution generator and a set of domain-specific tools (e.g., image captioning, web search, python code generation, specialized classifiers) and \textbf{(ii) \textsc{OpenTools-T}} Our community-driven toolbox consisting of (i) a core set of general-purpose tools (e.g., search, calculator/code execution), (ii) collected domain tools (e.g., vision/perception, chemistry helpers), and (iii) \emph{community-contributed tools} (e.g., maze solvers).
-Tools are exposed through a standardized interface and are continuously evaluated using Workflow~1.
-The more detailed information of the ToolBoxes are represented in Appendix~\ref{sec:experiment_result} \paragraph{Agent Frameworks.} We evaluate our systems under multiple agent frameworks: \textbf{(i) Prompting:} the LLM answers directly without tool use.
+The \textsc{OpenTools-T} implementations include newly developed tools and open-source wrappers adapted from ecosystems such as OctoTools \cite{lu-etal-2026-octotools} and AWorld \cite{yu2025aworld}.
+Adapted tools are refactored to use consistent schemas across agent policies.
+This broader composition allows us to examine how tool coverage and intrinsic tool quality affect end-to-end agent performance. \paragraph{Agent Frameworks.} We evaluate our systems under multiple agent frameworks: \textbf{(i) Prompting:} the LLM answers directly without tool use.
 We experiment with both zero-shot and chain of thought prompting (CoT), which are step-by-step reasoning without external tools).
-In preliminary experiments, zero-shot performs better overall for both gpt-4o-mini and gpt-5-mini; therefore, we report zero-shot as \emph{Prompting} in the main results and provide the full zero-shot/CoT comparison in Appendix~\ref{sec:experiment_result}. \textbf{(ii) ReAct Agent \cite{yao2023react}:} an iterative reason-and-act agent that interleaves natural-language reasoning with tool calls. \textbf{(iii) OctoTools Agent \cite{lu2025octotools}:} the planner--executor style agent as defined in the OctoTools framework. \textbf{(iv) MultiAgent Framework:} Inspired by LemonAgent \cite{jiang2026lemon}, we use a hierarchical pipeline that decomposes a query and routes sub-problems to specialized sub-agents.
+In preliminary experiments, zero-shot performs better overall for both gpt-4o-mini and gpt-5-mini; therefore, we report zero-shot as \emph{Prompting} in the main results and provide the full zero-shot/CoT comparison in Appendix~\ref{sec:experiment_result}. \textbf{(ii) ReAct Agent \cite{yao2023react}:} an iterative reason-and-act agent that interleaves natural-language reasoning with tool calls. \textbf{(iii) OctoTools Agent \cite{lu-etal-2026-octotools}:} the planner--executor style agent as defined in the OctoTools framework. \textbf{(iv) MultiAgent Framework:} Inspired by LemonAgent \cite{jiang2026lemon}, we use a hierarchical pipeline that decomposes a query and routes sub-problems to specialized sub-agents.
 Unlike LemonAgent, we (i) perform explicit reasoning-based decomposition before routing and (ii) use a \emph{Verifier}/guardrail to store only validated intermediate results in shared memory.
 A \emph{Planner} decomposes the query, a \emph{Generator} issues tool calls, tools are executed and verified, validated results are written to memory, and a \emph{Composer} generates the final answer with a brief memory-based summary.